 The bottom line: Always check the ingredients list of any new body care product for potential skin irritants.
 If you’re unsure of whether your skin will react, look for product lines made with a simple set of ingredients you’re familiar with.
 When available, start with a trial or travel size to test it out.
 Shop our travel size deodorants.

 False.
-If you’re one who typically likes to reup on your deodorant several times a day, then whether you’re using conventional or natural deodorant won’t make a difference in your habits.
+If you’re one who typically likes to reup on your deodorant several times a day, then whether you’re using conventional or an aluminum free deodorant won’t make a difference in your habits.
 As covered in number myth #2 above, sweating is a normal part of your body’s cooling process.
 Embrace your sweat, but if you want to reapply, there’s no harm in it.
 And if you’re like us and enjoy the transportive scents of essential oils, then you might enjoy a few extra swipes throughout the day.

 False.
 While there is little research confirming conventional deodorants are harmful (though there is certainly room for more human studies to be done), here’s some perspective.
-Many natural deodorant ingredients, like the ones in Humble Brands deodorants, are often found in your kitchen and are good enough to eat.
+Many aluminum free deodorant ingredients, like the ones in Humble Brands deodorants, are often found in your kitchen and are good enough to eat.
 This totally depends on the brand, but can you say that about any conventional sticks?
 Yuck, right?

 For fun, let’s compare our Original Formula ingredients against a conventional women’s antiperspirant: